-Peer-Assisted Learning (PAL) is a peer-led academic support program that consists of regularly-scheduled group study sessions in challenging courses.
-PAL is available to everyone in participating courses - regardless of grades or comfort with materials - and students are welcome to join PAL sessions as often as they would like.
+Peer-Assisted Learning (PAL) is a peer-led academic support program that consists of regularly-scheduled group study sessions in targeted courses.

 - To work through problems and questions.
-PAL Leaders will not do problems for you but will help you to find the answer with your peers.
+PAL Leaders will not lecture or do problems for you but will help you to find the answer with your peers.

 - To use course materials.
 PAL Leaders may make specific references to lecture notes, textbooks and other course materials during sessions, and they may help you work effectively with your classmates.